Roy0822/Multi-agent-with-RAG/README.md

+📌 Note:
+This repository was reuploaded and commit history reset for demonstration purposes.
+The original version was part of a team project.
+This version only reflects my personal copy and modifications.

 # Multi-Agent AI System With RAG
-View the Result: [https://youtu.be/KbyVo1ZbzXU](https://youtu.be/KbyVo1ZbzXU)
+View the Result: [https://youtu.be/KbyVo1ZbzXU](https://youtu.be/KbyVo1ZbzXU) Too see more delicated visualized version, please check this page on notion: [https://highfalutin-biplane-60c.notion.site/Final-Project-Multi-Agent-AI-System-With-RAG-1bee583281774de5958bd9380dc6aa97]
 # Introduction

 ## Preface

 In addition to the **Code** **Interview Solver (Leetcode)**, we have also utilized Multiagent and RAG to develop a **Paper Reading System (Arxiv Searching)** and a **High School Student Problem-Solving System**.
 However, to facilitate various experiments and present them in our report, we have chosen the **Code Interview Solver** as the benchmark and the main focus of our report.
 This is because, apart from the differences in the agent's character and the tools employed, the core techniques used are largely similar across all systems.
-Therefore, we will not elaborate on the other systems here; more information can be found on our [](https://github.com/yuhansun33/capstone_final_project_crewai)[**Github**](https://github.com/yarikama/CrewAI-RAG-----a-demo-of-leetcode-solver) and in the **Results** section.
+Therefore, we will not elaborate on the other systems here; more information can be found on our [**Github**](https://github.com/Roy0822/Multi-agent-with-RAG) and in the **Results** section.

 ## Motivation